PDgaming/Prodeh-Publications/src/Publications/A New Beginnig/Chapter 6 - The Storm Before the Calm.md

   `The night unfolded in a haze of soft touches, quiet whispers, and the overwhelming feeling of being completely and utterly vulnerable.
 David learned the feel of Robert’s skin, the rise and fall of his breath against his cheek, the quiet gasps Robert made when David touched him in just the right way.
 They moved together, learning the rhythm of each other’s bodies, giving and receiving, unsure but completely present in the moment.`

-  `And when it was over, when the world outside was finally still, they lay together in the warmth of David’s bed, close but still unsure, tangled in the sheets, both of them wide awake and feeling something they hadn’t expected—a deep connection, fragile but real.
+  `And when it was over, when the world outside was finally still, they lay together in the warmth of David’s bed, close but still unsure, tangled in the sheets, both of them wide awake and feeling something they hadn’t expected; a deep connection, fragile but real.
 Their bodies ached, but it was a good ache, one that spoke of a new beginning and trust.`

   `They didn’t speak much that night, both too filled with emotion to find the right words.
 They fell asleep together, wrapped up in the quiet, in the soft glow of a moment they would both remember forever.`